 Steps to Avoid Senioritis

-Study what interests you.
+- Study what interests you.
 “Schedule that final term or semester very intentionally,” Smith said.
 She suggested students take electives they are interested in with subject matter they can get excited about.
-If you don’t have any elective courses as you’re finishing your degree, review the options for your program’s final project.
+If you don’t have any elective courses as you’re finishing campus or online college degree, review the options for your program’s final project.
 “Can you choose a topic that requires lots of interesting research or that you find especially thought-provoking?”
 Smith asked.
 Find a way to make the home stretch as engaging as possible.

 If you feel senioritis setting in, there are a few things you can do to get yourself back on track.